 This list first appeared in the fall 2018 issue of the Concordian, the official magazine of Concordia University Wisconsin.

-Some say its the best kept secret at Concordia: numerous CUW professors are furthering their fields of study through research and educational outreach efforts, some with the support of grant funding.
+Some say it’s the best kept secret at Concordia: numerous CUW professors are furthering their fields of study through research and educational outreach efforts, many with the support of grant funding.

 Here are nine ways professors’ passions and expertise are contributing to a vibrant research culture at Concordia.